polykarposT/Tissue-Sample-Collection/README.md

 ## EXECUTE THE PROJECT
 Download repo using ```git clone ``` or if you have the zip file unizip it in the directory you want.
 To run the project you need to have python (python >=3.8), Django Framework(3.1.2) and django-filters installed before you run the project.
-After in the same directory with ```manage.py``` file run the following command :
+After that, in the same directory with ```manage.py``` file run the following command :
 ```python manage.py runserver```
 If you have python 2 and python 3 in your system and python3 is not the default maybe you will need to run :
 ```python3 manage.py runserver```
-Now you are ready to visit 127.0.0.1:8000
+Now you are ready to visit 127.0.0.1:8000!